tgirke/GEN242-2018/pages/mydoc/mydoc_tutorial_02.md

 * A compute cluster is an assembly of CPU units, so called compute nodes that work together to perform many computations in parallel.
 To achieve this, an internal network (e.g. Infiniband interconnect) connects the nodes to a larger unit, while a head node controls the load and traffic across the entire system.

-* Usually, users log into the head node to submit their compute requests via `qsub` to a queuing system provided by resource management and scheduling software, such as TORQUE and MAUI.
+* Usually, users log into the head node to submit their compute requests via `srun` to a queuing system provided by resource management and scheduling software, such as TORQUE and MAUI.
 The queuing system distributes the processes to the compute nodes in a controlled fashion.

 * Because the head node controls the entire system, users should never run compute jobs on the head node directly!